-PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITII For the fiscal year ended Decer ☐ TRANSITION REP OR ORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECU COMMISSION FILE NUMBE CEDAR REALTY T , (Exact name of registrant as specif ed in its charter) Maryland (State or other jurisdiction of incorporation or organization) 42-1241468 (I.R.S.
-Employer Identification Number) a Bayles Avenue, Port Washington, NY Address of principal executive offices) 11050-3765 (Zip Code) · Registrant's telephone number, including a rea code: (516) 767-6492 Securities registered pursuant to Sect · · 7-1/4% Series B Cumulativ Title of each class Common Stock, \$0.06 par value e Redeemable Preferred Stock, \$25.00 Liquidation Value e Redeemable Preferred Stock, \$25.00 Liquidation Value Name of each exchange on which registered New York Stock Exchange New York Stock Exchange New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrar nt is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrar nt is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No ⊠ registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the sports) and (2) has been subject to such filing requirements for the past 90 days.
-Yes securities Exchange Act of 1934 during the preceding 12 months (or for such shorter per No $\square$ iod that th registrant has submitted electronically and posted on its corporate Web site, if any, every preceding 12 months (or for such shorter period that the registrant was required to submit ry Interactive Data File required to be submitted and posted pursuant to Rule 405 of Reg t and post such files).
-Yes $\boxtimes$ No $\square$ ulation S-7 of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein in Part III of this Form 10-K or any amendment to this Form 10-K. $\boxtimes$ and will not be contained, to the best of registrant's knowledge, in definitive proxy or informatio Indicate by check mark whether the reporting company" in Rule 12b-2 of iller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" a ınd "smalle Large accelerated filer Accelerated filer Non-accelerated filer $\Box$ (Do not check if a smaller reporting company) Smaller reporting company [ If an emerging growth company, indi 13(a) of the Exchange Act. $\Box$ cate by check mark if the registrant has elected not to use the extended transition period d for complying with any new or revised financial accounting standards provided pursuan ıt to Sectio Indicate by check mark whether the re egistrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes No ⊠ Based on the closing sales price on Ju ne 30, 2017 of \$4.85 per share, the aggregate market value of the voting stock held by n on-affiliates of the registrant was approximately \$396,690,000.
-The number of shares outstanding of t the registrant's Common Stock \$.06 par value was 91,899,221 on February 9, 2018.
+URSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EX For the fiscal year ended December 3 OR ☐ TRANSITION REPOR RT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIE COMMISSION FILE NUMBER: 00 CEDAR REALTY TR (Exact name of registrant as specified in , Maryland (State or other jurisdiction of ncorporation or organization) 42-1241468 (I.R.S.
+Employer Identification Number) ayles Avenue, Port Washington, NY 11050-3765 (Add ress of principal executive offices) Registrant's telephone number, including area co (Zip Code) ode: (516) 767-6492 Securities registered pursuant to Section 12 (b) of the Act: 7-1/4% Series B Cumulative R Title of each class nmon Stock, \$0.06 par value tedeemable Preferred Stock, \$25.00 Liquidation Value tedeemable Preferred Stock, \$25.00 Liquidation Value Name of each exchange on which registered New York Stock Exchange New York Stock Exchange New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes $\hfill\Box$ No ⊠ istrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities) and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No [riod that th trant has submitted electronically every Interactive Data File required to be submitted pursua was required to submit such files).
+Yes \boxtimes No \square ant to Rule 405 of Regulation S-T (§232,405 of this chapter) during the preceding 1 2 months (c delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and w art III of this Form 10-K or any amendment to this Form 10-K. ⊠ ill not be contained, to the best of registrant's knowledge, in definitive proxy or informatio strant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller ng company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.: reporting company, or an emerging growth company.
+See the definitions of "large accelerate Large accelerated filer Accelerated filer Σ Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate 13(a) of the Exchange Act. \Box by check mark if the registrant has elected not to use the extended transition period for co omplying with any new or revised financial accounting standards provided pursuan nt to Sectio Indicate by check mark whether the regist trant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \Box No \Box 3 Based on the closing sales price on June 3 80, 2018 of \$4.72 per share, the aggregate market value of the voting stock held by non-affili ates of the registrant was approximately \$414,299,000.
+The number of shares outstanding of the registrant's Common Stock \$.06 par value was 89,104,577 on February 11, 2019.